 As you can see from the breakdown in the pie chart on the next page, the vast majority of housing within the Town is single-family detached dwelling units, which has increased by 6% in the past decade.
 There are very few duplex housing structures in Middletown.
-Although duplexes are allowed by right in the R-2 and R-3 districts, there are in short supply in Middletown.
-Dwelling units with multiple units within a structure should be fostered, but they should fit in with the existing single-family neighborhoods regarding scale and proportion.
+Although duplexes are allowed by right in the R-2 and R-3 districts, they are in short supply in Middletown.
+Dwelling units with multiple units within a structure should be fostered, but they should fit in with the existing single-family neighborhoods regarding scale and proportion and as water allocation permits.